almosr/preic/README.md

 poke2041,0
 ```

-When literal labels are referring to each other then it is possible to end up with an infinite recursion.
+When literal labels are referring to each other than it is possible to end up with an infinite recursion.
 When the tool
 processes the same line more than 100 times and still not finished with the labels then it throws an error because most
 likely the labels are replacing each other in an infinite recursion.